rcdevhub/air-quality/README.md

 It was decided to use the years [2010-2016] as training data, [2017-2018] as validation data, and [2019] as test data.
 Further time-series cross-validation was done on the training data.

+### Baseline model

+A random forest model was used as a baseline prediction.
+This treated the data points as independent and did not take the time series into account, apart from the cross-validation split.
+A randomised search was performed to set appropriate hyperparameters.
+This resulted in a forest of 146 trees using a max of 10 features and a max depth of 28.
+Metrics and graphs are shown below.